William C. Ocker: Involvement with aircraft equipment development

 Ocker also made newspaper headlines in 1916 when he flew a scouting aircraft to 10,000 altitude over San Diego, California and circled the area for an hour: "Aviator ascends 10,000 feet, circles over harbor for hour; spectators thrilled by sight."
 Later that year he again made headlines when he performed 15 consecutive loops over the city.

 Ocker was commissioned as a captain in the US Army Reserve on January 11, 1917.
 As the US entered World War I Ocker was called to teach flying to others, first in the Aviation Section, and then as an active-duty officer, commanding Chandler Field in Essington, Pennsylvania.
 (15 March to 13 April 1917).

 Development of blind-flight instruments

-While teaching flying, Ocker became more acutely aware of the hazards of flying into clouds, which invariably disoriented pilots.
-He began carrying one of the first turn and bank indicators, given him by Sperry during their earlier testing.
-Working with US Army Captain David A. Myers, a flight surgeon at Crissy Field, California, they developed proof of that instrument's trustworthiness and ability to deliver an airplane out of blind-flight conditions, provided the pilot could be convinced to obey its indications rather than his own senses.
+Ocker and Major David Meyers dealt with disorientation associated with blind flying.
+Using a Bárány_chair, they demonstrated this disorientation was associated with the affect of accelerations on the vestibular system.
+Their method of blind flying incorporated reliance on the turn and bank indicator.
+Thus, rather than rely solely on their senses, a mental picture of the horizon was constructed based on their instruments, in the days before the artificial horizon.

 In 1930 the Army assigned Ocker to Kelly Field with the rank of Major.
 He had received a patent on the use of the turn-and-bank in aircraft flight, but assigned the patent rights to the government.

 In 1930 he again made newspaper headlines (in Tucson, Arizona), for his cross-country flights (involving landings at the Tucson Airport) while developing blind-flying instruments.